craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 ### Curse of the Beast* (Lycanthropy)
 The Curse of the Beast (further referred to as 'Lycanthropy') is a fey pathogen that lies latent in the 'dormant' host until it activates, and exerts a violent metamorphic influence over the host, transforming them into a monstrous hybrid of humanoid and beast and flooding their senses with an intense hunger.
 The disease is spread by ritual or via the bite of an infected person.
 After failing a DC 17 Con Save upon exposure, initial symptoms occur immediately.

 A creature experiencing the initial symptoms of Lycanthropy are notably more irritable and gluttonous than they were before their exposure.
 Additionally, the diseased creature develops an increased tolerance for pain, and naturally recovers from minor injuries more quickly than they should.
 On the rise of the next full moon, the diseased creature makes a DC 20 Con Save.
 If they succeed, they are incapacitated and unconscious until the moon sets the next day.
-If they fail, they are Transformed and their symptoms progress to Stage One.
+If they fail, they are *Transformed* and their symptoms progress to Stage One.

 #### Stage One
-At Stage One, the Lycanthrope is experiencing or has experienced their first Transformation.
+At Stage One, the Lycanthrope is experiencing or has experienced their first *Transformation*.

-A Lycanthrope will be triggered to Transform under stress, intense emotion, or the light of the Full Moon.
+A Lycanthrope will be triggered to *Transform* under stress, intense emotion, or the light of the Full Moon (i.e. whenever you or your DM decides).
 When triggered this way, the Lycanthrope may make a Wisdom Saving Throw to resist and retain their true form (the DC of which is set by your DM).
-If they fail, they are Transformed with Bloodlust.
+If they fail, they are *Transformed with Bloodlust*.

 As an Action, while in their True Form, the Lycanthrope may choose to Transform.
-When they do, they immediately make a Wisdom Save to dissuade their Bloodlust.
+When they do, they immediately make a Wisdom Save to dissuade their *Bloodlust*.

-While Transformed, a Lycanthrope experiences the following:
+While *Transformed*, a Lycanthrope experiences the following:
  - You cannot speak.
  - You cannot pick up or hold most items, including traditional weapons.
- - You cannot wear any armor, and if you were wearing armor while you Transform, it is destroyed.
+ - You cannot wear any armor, and if you are wearing armor while you Transform, it is destroyed.
  - Your Armor Class is equal to 10 plus the total of your Dexterity and Constitution Modifiers.
  - Your Strength Modifier is increased by 1.
  - Your Walking Speed is increased by 10'.
  - You have Advantage on Perception Checks that rely on hearing or smell.
  - You have Resistance to Bludgeoning, Piercing, or Slashing damage from non-magical or non-silver weapons.
  - You have two Natural Weapons, a Strength-based Bite Attack (2d6) and a Strength-based Claw Attack (1d8).
-When you make an Attack as an Action using one of the two, you may use your Bonus Action to make an Attack using the other Natural Weapon.
+When you make an Attack as an Action using one of your Natural Weapons, you may use your Bonus Action to make an Attack using the other Natural Weapon.

-At the beginning of the Lycanthrope's turn, if they are Transformed with Bloodlust, they may make a Wisdom Saving Throw (the DC of which is set by your DM) to dissuade their Bloodlust and regain control of themselves.
+At the beginning of the Lycanthrope's turn, if they are *Transformed with Bloodlust*, they may make a Wisdom Saving Throw (the DC of which is set by your DM) to dissuade their *Bloodlust* and regain control of themselves.
 If they fail, they must make an Attack against a creature of the DM's choice during this turn.
-If they succeed, their Bloodlust subsides, and the Lycanthrope regains control of themselves.
+If they succeed, their *Bloodlust* subsides, and the Lycanthrope regains control of themselves.

-While the Lycanthrope is Transformed, if they have dissuaded their Bloodlust, they may spend their Action to return to their true form.
+While the Lycanthrope is *Transformed*, if they have dissuaded their *Bloodlust*, they may spend an Action to return to their true form.

 When the Lycanthrope is reduced to 0 or fewer Hit Points, they return to their true form.

 When the Lycanthrope returns to their true form, they gain a point of Exhaustion.

-When the Lycanthrope reduces another creature to 0 or fewer Hit Points, if that creature bleeds, the Lycanthrope makes a Wisdom Saving Throw (the DC of which is set by your DM) or regains their Bloodlust.
+When the Lycanthrope reduces another creature to 0 or fewer Hit Points, if that creature bleeds, the Lycanthrope makes a Wisdom Saving Throw (the DC of which is set by your DM) or regains their *Bloodlust*.